-Once we landed, it was the same journey back but in reverse- shuttle bus, boat across the Nile River and another shuttle bus back to our cruise boat.
-It was a very early excursion and it seemed quite long although it was only a few hours.
-It was worth it, just to stand in a big basket with a bright colored balloon overhead and floating over the ancient lands of Egypt.
+Once we landed, it was the same journey back but in reverse- shuttle bus, boat across the Nile River, and another shuttle bus back to our cruise boat.
+It was a very early excursion, and it seemed quite long although it was only a few hours.
+It was worth it just to stand in a big basket with a bright colored balloon overhead, and float over the ancient lands of Egypt.

 What I love about this crazy life, is the adventure of it …– Juliet Binoche